Return of the Mack: Nevada version

-Swedish-American DJ Nevada sampled the original version of "Return of the Mack" and retitled the release "The Mack", 20 years after the release of the original version.
-Nevada's version features the original vocals of Mark Morrison and Angie Brown, and additional vocals from American rapper Fetty Wap.
-The song was written by Morrison, William Maxwell, Pyramids in Paris, and Jonathan White.
+American DJ Nevada remixed the song and retitled the release "The Mack", 20 years after the release of the original version Nevada's version features the re-recorded vocals of Mark Morrison, and additional vocals from American rapper Fetty Wap.
+The song was written by Morrison, William Maxwell, Daniel Stephenson, and Jonathan White.
 It was released to digital download through Straightforward Music, Nourishing Music, and Capitol Records on 23 September 2016.